Sheepskin rugs are made from incredibly-soft sheep wool. While they look a bit intimidating to clean, they’re actually pretty easy to freshen up.

 - Mix the wool cleaner following the manufacturer’s instructions on the package.
 Avoid hot water when working with wool!

 - Soak the rug for at least thirty minutes.

 - Squeeze the sheepskin rug gently to allow the water to run throughout the fibers.

 - Remove the rug and gently squeeze out the excess water (but do not twist).

-- Line dry or lay rug out to dry.
+- Line dry or lay the sheepskin flat out to air dry.
 Make sure the sheepskin rug is not in direct sunlight or heat.

 - Brush the rug often while damp and once when it is dry.

 - Shake off any residue such as fluff from the sheepskin rug.

 After cleaning, replace the rug to its place on the floor.

 Machine washing a sheepskin rug works surprisingly well, especially if it has become unbearably dirty or smelly.
 It is vital to wash a sheepskin rug on the gentle or wool cycle of the washing machine.
 While uncommon, sheepskin can be damaged in the process in the washing machine even if washed in cold water/gentle cycle.